Yurye of Silla

-Yurye of Silla (r.
+Yurye (r.
 284–298, died 298), also known as Yuri or by his official title Yurye Isageum, was the fourteenth ruler of the Korean state of Silla.
 He was a Seok and the son of King Jobun, but his mother was a Park and a descendant of Bak Hyeokgeose.

-The Samguk Sagi relates that Yurye's mother conceived from starlight.
+The Samguk sagi relates that Yurye's mother conceived from starlight.
 It also records repeated invasions from Wa during his reign, and relatively cordial relations with Baekje.